LoganBolton/diffusion_from_scratch/README.md

 - In the sampling code, generate an image with and without the text prompt
 - Use a new hyperparam `w` to encourage the model to generate images more like the text prompt

+## v6 - added DDIM sampling

+- Optimized the inference process to be 50x faster with minimal degredation to quality

 # Things I've learned